crossplane-contrib/function-environment-configs/README.md

 > later.
 It will not work with earlier versions.

 > [!IMPORTANT]
-> This function is meant to replace native Composition Environment
+> This function is meant to replace native
+> [Composition Environment][upstream-docs-environment-configs]
 > (`--enable-environment-configs`), see
 > [below](#migration-from-native-composition-environment) for more details.